Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 ### Extract text from an image file

 This example demonstrates how to extract printed or hand-written text for the image file [sample.jpg](sample.jpg) using the `ImageAnalysisClient`.
-The synchronous (blocking) `AnalyzeFromBuffer` method call returns a `ReadResult` object.
+The synchronous (blocking) `Analyze` method call returns a `ReadResult` object.
 This object includes a list of text lines and a bounding polygon surrounding each text line.
 For each line, it also returns a list of words in the text line and a bounding polygon surrounding each word.

 ```C# Snippet:ImageAnalysisExtractTextFromFile
 // Load image to analyze into a stream